-The film ABATTOIR follows a real estate reporter Julia who goes deep in search for the real reason behind the murder of her sister.
-Being a reporter and in intensely love with her sister and her family, she quickly realizes that there is more to the murder that involves even many other weirdest things.
+The film ABATTOIR follows a real estate reporter Julia who goes deep in search of the real reason behind the murder of her sister.
+Being a reporter and in intense love with her sister and her family, she quickly realizes that there is more to the murder that involves even many other weirdest things.

-The evil house now houses numerous rooms of death with the souls of many already murdered on different times.
-As the film progresses, the story falls flat without exploring such a great idea of possessions of ghosts.
-While trying to add something fresh to the classic tale of a haunted house, director Darren Lynn Bousman (from three ‘Saw’ sequels) certainly tried to bring in something new to the old haunted house saga, but somewhere trapped in between developing that plot and creating that unique experience.
+The evil house now houses numerous rooms of death with the souls of many already murdered at different times.
+As the film progresses, the story falls flat without exploring such a great idea of the possessions of ghosts.
+While trying to add something fresh to the classic tale of a haunted house, director Darren Lynn Bousman (of the three “Saw” sequels) got stuck halfway between developing the story and producing a distinctive experience.

-In the end, you will keep on asking how one could build that ultimate haunted house.
-And what happens to the man in question here.
+In the end, you will keep on asking about how one could build that ultimate haunted house.
+And, what happens to the man in question here?
 Not sure, but it seems likely that the creators will attempt to explore the alternative viewpoint or advance that narrative in a meaningful or productive manner in the near future.